Cannonball (Marvel Comics): Publication history

-In 2009, New Mutants was relaunched in its third volume, penned by Zeb Wells, though in this incarnation they were a strike team of X-Men with a defined roster, including Mirage, Karma, Sunspot, Magma, Magik, Cypher and Warlock.
-Guthrie appears as a regular from issue #1 through #25 (2009–2011).
-The New Mutants were a major fixture in the Second Coming event, in which Guthrie and his team appear in The Uncanny X-Men #523–524, X-Force #36 and X-Men: Legacy #234–235 (2010).
+In 2009, New Mutants was relaunched in its third volume, penned by Zeb Wells, though in this incarnation they were a strike team of X-Men with a defined roster, including Mirage, Karma, Sunspot, Magma, Magik, Cypher, and Warlock.
+Cannonball appears as a regular from issue #1 through #25 (2009–2011).
+The New Mutants were a major fixture in the Second Coming event, in which Cannonball and his team appear in The Uncanny X-Men #523–524, X-Force #36 and X-Men: Legacy #234–235 (2010).

-Guthrie would be featured during Second Coming in the X-Men: Hellbound miniseries #1–3 (2010), leading the team of Pixie, Gambit, Anole, Dazzler, Trance and Northstar to Limbo to rescue Magik.
+Cannonball would be featured during Second Coming in the X-Men: Hellbound miniseries #1–3 (2010), leading the team of Pixie, Gambit, Anole, Dazzler, Trance and Northstar to Limbo to rescue Magik.

-In the Age of X event, Guthrie suffered mental trauma as the field leader of a bastion under constant siege, causing him to leave the New Mutants in X-Regenesis #1 (2011) and New Mutants #25 vol. 3 (2011).
+In the Age of X event, Cannonball suffered mental trauma as the field leader of a bastion under constant siege, causing him to leave the New Mutants in X-Regenesis #1 (2011) and New Mutants #25 vol. 3 (2011).
 He would leave the X-Men's base on Utopia to join Wolverine's faction at the Jean Grey School for Higher Learning in New York, joining Rogue's team in X-Men: Legacy #260.1-#267 (2012).

-Guthrie and Sunspot were asked by Captain America to join the Avengers, bridging the gap between humans and mutants in the aftermath of the Avengers vs. X-Men event.
+Cannonball and Sunspot were asked by Captain America to join the Avengers, bridging the gap between humans and mutants in the aftermath of the Avengers vs. X-Men event.
 He appears in Avengers vol. 5 #1–23 (2013) and #38–44 (2015), Avengers World #1–18 (2014–2015), U.S. Avengers #1–12 (2017), and Avengers #675–690 (2018) during the No Surrender event.

 He later rejoined the X-Men in The Uncanny X-Men vol. 5 #1 (2018) and remains in regular publication in that title.

-Guthrie appeared in the New Mutants: War Children one-shot (2019).
+Cannonball appeared in the New Mutants: War Children one-shot (2019).

 Fictional character biography

 Origin

 Samuel Guthrie was born in Cumberland, Kentucky.
 As a child, he tried to support his family by working in the coal mine where his father had worked before his death.
 While attempting to rescue a fellow worker, Mr. Lewis, from a collapsing mine shaft, Sam's mutant ability unintentionally manifested, saving both of them.
-Subsequently, Sam was recruited by Donald Pierce of the Hellfire Club to attack the New Mutants.
-When ordered to kill the defeated New Mutants, Sam defied Pierce and was later invited by Charles Xavier to join the New Mutants, adopting the alias "Cannonball."
+Subsequently, Guthrie was recruited by Donald Pierce of the Hellfire Club to attack the New Mutants.
+When ordered to kill the defeated New Mutants, Guthrie defied Pierce and was later invited by Charles Xavier to join the New Mutants as Cannonball.